-Remind students not to look directly at the sun when observing clouds!
+Note about safety: Remind students not to look directly at the Sun when observing clouds!

-Low Clouds

-These are generally clouds made of water droplets whose base is below 2,000 m altitude.
+Low Clouds: These are generally clouds made of water droplets whose base is below 2,000 m altitude.
 Low cloud types include stratocumulus, cumulus, stratus, cumulonimbus, and nimbostratus.
 Fog can also be put in this class because it is a ground-level stratus cloud.
 The tops of cumulonimbus clouds can be high enough to form ice crystals.
-Note: depending on how dry the air is, the cloud base may be higher than the levels listed here.
+Note: depending on how dry the air is, the cloud base may be higher than the level listed here.

-Mid-level Clouds

-These are generally clouds whose base is between 2,000 and 7,000m altitude.
-Cloud types are altostratus or altocumulus, and are generally but not always water clouds, depending on the atmosphere's temperature and other conditions at the cloud altitude.
+Mid-level Clouds: These are generally clouds whose base is between 2,000 and 7,000m altitude.
+Altostratus or altocumulus clouds are mid-level clouds.
+These clouds are generally made of water, depending on the atmosphere's temperature and other conditions at the cloud altitude.

-High Clouds

-High clouds are those whose base is 5,000m to 13,000m.
-Types include cirrus, cirrocumulus and cirrostratus.
-These clouds can be either ice or water droplets, but are more often ice crystals.
+High Clouds: High clouds are those whose base is 5,000m to 13,000m.
+This includes cirrus, cirrocumulus, and cirrostratus.
+These clouds can be made of either ice or water droplets, but are more often made of ice crystals.
 Water clouds tend to have definite edges, while ice clouds are more wispy.
 Persistent contrails (airplane trails of moisture that don't just disappear as the airplane passes) are high clouds as well.

-Multiple Cloud Layers

-Often there is more than one cloud layer present in the sky.
-If the lower layer is broken you can see different clouds above it.
+Multiple Cloud Layers: Often there is more than one cloud layer present in the sky.
+If the lower layer is broken, then you will be able to see different clouds above it.
 When a solid cloud layer is present, any clouds in the layers above it will not be observable from the ground.